I/Q is a common way to represent message signals in modern communication systems.

 • The signal applied to the sine mixer is called the quadrature-phase component (Q)

-The I and Q designations are useful because the I(t) baseband signal is applied to the cosine mixer, and the Q(t) baseband signal is applied to the sine mixer.
+The I and Q designations are useful because the I(t) baseband signal is applied to the cosine mixer.
+The Q(t) baseband signal is applied to the sine mixer.

 The analytical relationship between the polar form (R(t) and φ(t)) of the baseband signal and Cartesian form (I(t) and Q(t)) of the baseband signal is shown in the following figure.